Optimization with Constraint Learning: A Framework and Survey: Review

-These rules can either be linearized, or embedded as constraints using a framework like Generalized Disjunctive Programming (GDP) \citep{Grossmann2009,GAMS2021}.
+With DTs, the paths from the root to leaf nodes can be represented using disjunctions of conjunctions.
+These rules can either be linearized or embedded as constraints using a framework like Generalized Disjunctive Programming (GDP) \citep{Grossmann2009,GAMS2021}.
 Although \cite{lombardi2017empirical} do not embed DTs into MINLPs due to the potential for poor bounds being obtained as a result of the extensive linearization of disjunctions required, other authors have.
-In \citep{kudla2018one}, branches of the tree from root to leaf nodes are encoded as linear constraints using a big-M formulation.
+In \cite{kudla2018one}, branches of the tree from root to leaf nodes are encoded as linear constraints using a big-M formulation.
 Paths that end up in feasible decisions are denoted with the (+) sign (see Figure \ref{fig:decTreeEmbed}).
 These paths are then converted into linear constraints using auxiliary binary variables to show which path in the tree is followed.
-For example at the top of the tree, if a binary variable $b_1=1$, then $c_1$ is active and \eqref{eqn:c1} holds.
+For example, at the top of the tree, if a binary variable $b_1=1$, then $c_1$ is active and \eqref{eqn:c1} holds.
 Otherwise if $b_1=0$, then $c_2$ is active and \eqref{eqn:c2} holds.
+Mathematically,

 This process is applied to the whole tree until a set of linear constraints capturing the tree is obtained.
-A similar approach is used in \citep{verwer2017auction} to embed regression trees as constraints.
-In \citep{thams2017data}, each path from the root to a leaf node is represented by two constraints, with one binary variable per path to determine if a path is chosen.
-The resulting MILP is solved with Gurobi. \cite{halilbavsic2018data} also follow a similar procedure except that the resulting problem is further reformulated as a Mixed-Integer Second Order Cone Program (MISOCP) because of the presence of additional non-linear constraints.
+A similar approach is used in \cite{verwer2017auction} to embed regression trees as constraints.
+In \cite{thams2017data}, each path from the root to a leaf node is represented by two constraints, with one binary variable per path to determine if a path is chosen.
+The resulting MILP is solved with Gurobi. \cite{halilbavsic2018data} also follow a similar procedure except that the resulting problem is further reformulated as a Mixed-Integer Second-Order Cone Program (MISOCP) because of the presence of additional non-linear constraints.
 The resulting MISOCP and MINLP are then solved using commercial solvers.